 - Non-immigrants are grouped in categories depending on the type of visa presented at the port of entry.
 Non-immigrants admitted to the United States in categories that prohibit them from establishing a United States residence are not eligible for resident tuition (See Chart).

-- Non-resident students, including undocumented students, who attend for at least two years and graduate from a New York high school and apply to the University within five (5) years of receiving their high school diploma, may be eligible for resident tuition.
+- Non-resident students, who attend for at least two years and graduate from a New York high school and apply to the University within five (5) years of receiving their high school diploma, may be eligible for resident tuition.
 Such students should complete the Express Application for New York Residency.
-Undocumented students should also complete the "Affidavit of Intent to Legalize Immigration Status" included in that application.
+Non-Resident students should also complete the "Affidavit of Intent to Legalize Immigration Status" included in that application.

 Glossary of Terms